-The average train ticket price from London to Paris usually costs around $163.74 two weeks before travel, but can start from as little as $57.94 when you book in advance.
-Prices also vary depending on the time of day, route and class you book.
+Train tickets from London to Paris can start from as little as $74.41 when you book in advance and are usually more expensive when purchased on the day.
+Prices can also vary depending the time of day, route and class you book.

-The first train from London to Paris leaves at 05:40 from London St. Pancras International.
+The first train from London to Paris leaves at 11:22.
 Times and services may vary during weekends and holidays.

-The last train from London to Paris leaves at 20:01 from London St. Pancras International.
+The last train from London to Paris leaves at 04:03.
 Trains that depart in the early morning hours or very late evening may be sleeper services, time and services may also vary during weekends and holidays.

 I arrived at London St. Pancras station 45 minutes before my Eurostar train was due to departure, as check-in closes 30 minutes before.
 The Eurostar terminal is located about a five-minute walk from King’s Cross - St. Pancras tube station and is easy to find as it’s in the centre of the station and well signposted.